Can Criminal Conduct Be So Insignificant That the Criminal Courts Should Just Ignore It?

-De Minimus Non Curat Lex Is Latin Roughly Translated As Meaning That the Law Is Disinterested In Trivial Issues.
-The De Minimus Non Curat Lex Doctrine May Be Applied to Criminal Matters.
+The Doctrine of De Minimus Non Curat Lex Is the Principle That the Law Is Disinterested In Trivial Issues.
+The De Minimus Non Curat Lex Principle May Be Applied to Criminal Matters.

 Understanding the Judicial Disinterest In Trivial Issues Known As the De Minimus Non Curat Lex Doctrine

-As is applicable to many types of law, the de minimus non curat lex doctrine, which loosely translates as 'the law is without concern for trivial matters', is used to nullify judicial attention in cases that lack genuine concern.
-When the law is disinterested in trivial matters, courts and judges should be uninvolved, and cases disregarded as insignificant.
-With this said, there is debate as to whether such applies in criminal cases.
+With many types of law there is a principle known as the de minimus non curat lex doctrine.
+Loosely translated from the Latin, the meaning is; the law is without concern for such trivial matters and thereby undeserving of court attention.
+When the law is disinterested in trivial matters, courts and judges should be uninvolved, and such trivial cases should be disregarded as insignificant and therefore without the unnecessary use of court resources.
+With this said, there remains much debate as to whether the principle applies to criminal cases.

 As per R. v.
 Arsenault, 2018 ONCJ 224, following a thorough review of prior cases, a high level court, and thus binding, determination of the applicability of the de minimus non curat lex doctrine in criminal law cases, remains absent.
 In the absence of a high level court ruling, the lower courts appear to take the view that de minimus non curat lex is applicable.
 As per the review and analysis in R. v.
 Arsenault, it was specifically said: